vercel/next.js/examples/cms-umbraco/README.md

 Use the .NET CLI to create a project locally.

 1. Create an empty folder and open a terminal there.
-2. If you haven't already, install the Umbraco .NET CLI templates for version 12.0 or above by running: `dotnet new install Umbraco.Templates`.
+2. If you haven't already, install the Umbraco .NET CLI templates for version 12.0 or above by running: `dotnet new install Umbraco.Templates::13.*`.
-3. Create the Umbraco project by running: `dotnet new Umbraco`
+3. Create the Umbraco project by running: `dotnet new umbraco`

 For more information on the Umbraco .NET CLI templates, visit [this page](https://docs.umbraco.com/umbraco-cms/fundamentals/setup/install/install-umbraco-with-templates).